List of George Floyd protests in the United States: Oklahoma

 On May 30, protesters gathered near downtown Oklahoma City at 7:30 pm to rally against the murder of Floyd.
 Although the event began peacefully, it grew violent as reports of looting and vandalism were made.
 On May 31, another violent protest was held outside the Oklahoma City Police Department.
 Mayor David Holt set a 10:00 p.m. curfew.
 Protests also took place in at least eleven other communities in Oklahoma, including Ardmore, Bartlesville, Broken Arrow, Edmond, Enid, Lawton, Norman, Muskogee, Stillwater, Claremore, and Tulsa.

 Oregon

 Over two hundred people walked the perimeter of the Oregon State Capitol Building in Salem on May 30, 2020.
-A law enforcement spokesperson stated that the reason for using tear gas to disperse the protest, is due to objects and "explosive devices" that were thrown.
+A law enforcement spokesperson stated that the reason for using tear gas to disperse the protest was objects and "explosive devices" that were thrown.
 Protests continued in Portland daily for over three months.

 Pennsylvania

 Protests were held in over 40 cities in Pennsylvania.
 The largest protests were in Philadelphia and Pittsburgh, which each saw thousands of protesters marching on May 30.
 Both cities continued to experience protests into the following week.